 - 1-2 page cover letter that includes a) the scholarly importance of the manuscript, b) reasons for the subvention and c) the amount of support requested.

 - Letter from the professional press offering the contract and seeking the subvention.
 (Note: letter must explicitly state that a contract is in place, an estimated publication date, and the subvention request.)

 - If the subventions costs cannot be covered by the $2000 CLAS Book Fund support, please explain what other support monies can be accessed.

 Send above materials as ONE pdf to the Committee chair, firstname.lastname@example.org.

-The committee for 2016-2017 is firstname.lastname@example.org, Associate Director, Humanities Institute (Chair); Kent Holsinger, Professor, Ecology and Evolutionary Biology, Vice Provost for Graduate Education, and Dean of the Graduate School; and Gustavo Nanclares, Associate Professor of Spanish, Head of Literatures, Cultures and Languages.
+The committee is email@example.com, Associate Director, Humanities Institute (Chair); Kent Holsinger, Professor, Ecology and Evolutionary Biology, Vice Provost for Graduate Education and Dean of the Graduate School; and Gustavo Nanclares, Associate Professor of Spanish, Head of Literatures, Cultures and Languages.